alexgshijan/bookswithsyro/src/content/blog/initial-introduction.md

 heroImage: "/blog-placeholder-2.jpg"
 ---

-Hi there, my name is Alex George Shijan (pseudonym: *BooksWithSyro*).
+Hi there, my name is Alex George Shijan.
 I'll go into more depth about who I am on the [About](/about) page, but briefly: I’m a Syro-Malabar Catholic from the Eparchy of Great Britain.
 I have some basic web development skills, and I want to use them in service of our Church and community.

 When I was beginning my deeper faith journey, one thing I noticed was how difficult it was to find accessible, reliable resources specifically about the Syro-Malabar Church — its history, liturgy, spirituality, and traditions.